openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following additional considerations are given for pre-existing Authorization Request parameters:

+`nonce`:
-* `nonce`: REQUIRED.
+: REQUIRED.
 Defined in  [@!OpenID.Core].
 It is used to securely bind the Verifiable Presentation(s) provided by the wallet to the particular transaction.

+`scope`:
-* `scope`: OPTIONAL.
+: OPTIONAL.
 Defined in [@!RFC6749].
 The Wallet MAY allow verifiers to request presentation of Verifiable Credentials by utilizing a pre-defined scope value.
 See (#request_scope) for more details.

+`response_mode`:
-* `response_mode`: OPTIONAL.
+: OPTIONAL.
 Defined in [@!OAuth.Responses].
 This parameter is used (through the new response mode `direct_post`) to ask the Wallet to send the response to the Verifier via an HTTPS connection (see (#response_mode_post) for more details).
 It is also used to request signing and encrypting (see (#jarm) for more details).
 If the parameter is not present, the default value is `fragment`.

 The three ways to request credential presentation are mutually exclusive.
 A request MUST NOT contain more than one of `presentation_definition`, `presentation_definition_uri`, or a `scope` value representing a Presentation Definition.
 The Wallet MUST refuse any request violating this requirement.

-This is an example request:
+This is an example Authorization Request:

 ```
   GET /authorize?